 This session will focus on best practices for dealing with the "ever changing" nature of live video production.
 Each panel member will bring their "bag of tricks" for their top five items that all producers should be doing for live production in the enterprise.
 Live video production can be full of pit falls and unexpected changes and this session will give you the chance to learn from the folks who deal with all levels of live video production on a daily basis.

-Moderator: Eric Hards, Manager, Digital Media and Streaming, Enterprise Digital Media, Lockheed Martin
+Moderator: Eric Hards, Manager, Visual Communications, Lockheed Martin Space Systems

 Panel: Developing a Management System Strategy

 It is becoming increasingly common for organizations to deploy multiple types of content management systems, from traditional content management systems like SharePoint, to Learning Management systems, to Media Management systems.
 Hear how leading organizations developed their management system strategy, how they use their systems independently or as an integrated hybrid model, and what best practices they'd suggest for organizations considering similar investments or integrations.

 Moderator: Michael Newman, VP/GM, Video Content Management, PolycomPresenter: Russell Zack, General Manager, EMEA, KalturaPresenter: Patty Perkins, Manager, Desktop Video, Wells Fargo Video NetworkPresenter: Dion Eusepi, CME Mobile Solutions Architect, HP Enterprise Services